ravendb/docs/Documentation/5.1/Raven.Documentation.Pages/document-extensions/timeseries/querying/aggregation-and-projections.markdown

   the first query we simply use `group by tag` and also filter the results based on the tag value.
 In the second, we access the tag   using `load` and then filter:
   {CODE-BLOCK: sql}
-from Patients as p
+from Employees as e
 select timeseries(
-    from HeartRate
+    from HeartRates
-    where Tag == 'watches/fitbit' | 'Heartrate_Monitor'
+    where Tag == 'watches/fitbit' or 'Heartrate_Monitor'
     group by tag
     select min(), max()
 )
   {CODE-BLOCK/}
   {CODE-BLOCK: sql}
-from Patients as p
+from Employees as e
 select timeseries(
-    from HeartRate
+    from HeartRates
     load Tag as monitor
-    where monitor == 'watches/fitbit' | 'Heartrate_Monitor'
+    where monitor == 'watches/fitbit' or 'Heartrate_Monitor'
     group by tag
     select min(), max()
 )